codewithbharat/ResumeSphere/README.md

 ### Getting Started

+1. Navigate to the `server` directory.
-1. Clone the repository.
+2. Clone the repository.
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Create a `.env` file based on the provided `.env-example`.
+4. Create a `.env` file based on the provided `.env-example`.
-4. Start the server:
+5. Start the server:
    - Development: `npm run dev`
    - Production: `npm start`